sauvagemathilde/YoctoLab-Project2020/README.md

 The YoctoPuce libraries needed here are available in the **TPYoctoLibraries** folder.

 The **TPYoctoResources** folder contains the editable resources (images, screenshots, schemes, .docx files, etc.) that are used in the YoctoPuce discovery lab.

+In each folder **visualizeData** and **analyzeData** of this project you can find a README.md file which explains how to run the two Maven Projects.

 ## 4. Maven Project : visualizeData